-Services that are covered for you What you must pay when you use these services Services that are covered for you Optional Dental Services Members may separately purchase the Optional Supplemental Dental benefit.
+Services that are covered for you What you must pay when you use these services Optional Dental Services Members may separately purchase the Optional Supplemental Dental benefit.
 The plan offers the Dental Gold benefit.
 The premium for the Dental Gold benefit is \$37 per month.
 You pay this monthly premium in addition to your Medicare Part B premium and plan premium (if applicable).
 Covered services include: Emergency palliative treatment - to temporarily relieve pain.
-Radiographs - bitewing (twice per calendar year); full mouth X-rays, which include bitewings (once in any three- year period).
+Radiographs - bitewing (twice per calendar year); full mouth X-rays, which include bitewings (once in any three-year period).
 All other radiographs - other X-rays.
 Diagnostic services.
 Extractions - non-surgical removal of teeth.
 Restorative services - fillings and crown repair.
 Endodontic services - to treat gum disease.
 Other oral surgery - dental surgery.
 Crowns, bridges and dentures.
 Important: For more information or assistance finding a dental plan network provider near you, call you dental plan administered by Dental Benefit Providers, Inc. at 1-866-209-3212 (TTY 711), 8 a.m. - 8 p.m., Monday - Friday.
-HMO members who separately purchase the Optional Supplemental Dental benefit must receive both preventive and comprehensive care from a Dental Benefit Providers, Inc. network provider for dental services to be covered.
-Dental benefits are administered by Dental Benefit Providers, Inc. Please refer to the plan website www.thpmedicare.org/mount- carmel/ and click on the Plan & Benefits tab, then click on Discover Member Extras, and find the Dental section to search dental codes.
+HMO members who separately purchase the Optional Supplemental Dental Benefit Providers, Inc. at 1-866-209-3212 (TTY 711), 8 a.m. - 8 p.m., Monday - Friday.
+HMO members who separately purchase the Optional Supplemental Dental Benefit Providers, Inc. Please refer to the plan website www.thpmedicare.org/mount-carmel/ and click on the Plan & Benefits tab, then click on Discover Member Extras, and find the Dental section to search dental codes. you use these services In-and Out-of-Network \$0 copay for diagnostic and preventive services, emergency palliative treatment and X-rays.
+50% coinsurance for extractions, endodontic services, periodontic services and other oral surgery.
+0% - 50% coinsurance for restorative services.
+50% coinsurance for crowns, bridges and dentures.
+There is an annual maximum benefit limit of \$2,000.
+Amounts you pay for some services do not count toward your maximum out- of-pocket amount.
+Refer to Chapter 4, Section 1.2 for more information.